 - 1. 2022 Canadian dollar hedges excludes Canadian dollars on hand which functions as a natural hedge for the Company's 2022 Canadian dollar expenditures. - 2.
 The Company previously executed Canadian dollar collar options, which consist of Canadian dollar call and put options within the given range in 2022 through 2024.
 The Company will recognize a gain from the difference between a lower market price and the Canadian dollar call strike price.
 The Company will incur a loss from the difference between a higher market price and the Canadian dollar put strike price.
-2022 includes the TARF and a forward with an extension feature discussed below.
-The Company expects the TARF will be exercised 12 times in 2022 and therefore will terminate after 12 months.
-Includes hedged exposure at Côté Gold in 2022, 2023 and 2024, with a hedge ratio of 68%, 41% and 24%, respectively. - 3.
+2022 includes the TARF and forwards with an extension feature discussed below.
+The Company estimates the timing of future knockouts on the TARF occurring based on analyst consensus estimates for foreign exchange rates.
+Includes hedged exposure at Côté Gold in 2022, 2023 and 2024, with a hedge ratio of 80%, 40% and 33%, respectively. - 3.
 The Company calculates hedge ratios based on future estimates of operating and capital expenditures (such as its Canadian dollar operating and capital expenditures at Westwood and its corporate office, and Canadian dollar capital expenditures at Côté Gold during the construction period (based on previous cost guidance), future estimated uses of commodities and future estimated production.
 Outstanding hedge derivative contracts are allocated based on a specified allocation methodology. - 4.
 The Company previously executed Brent and WTl collar options, which consist of Brent and WTl put and call options with strike prices within the given range in 2022 through 2024.
 The Company will incur a loss from the difference between a lower market price and the put strike price.
 The Company will recognize a gain from the difference between a higher market price and the call strike price.
-Includes hedged exposure for WTl at Côté Gold in 2022 and 2023, with a hedge ratio of 90% and 44%, respectively.
+Includes hedged exposure for WTl at Côté Gold in 2022 and 2023, with a hedge ratio of 74% and 30%, respectively.